Frequent Questions About Restorative Dentistry

 Q: What if I have a cavity?

-A: Cavities may seem just like a pesky annoyance at first, causing toothaches or sensitivity, but a cavity is a dangerous infection that can cause more complicated and painful problems if it is not treated quickly.
+A: A cavity is a dangerous infection that can cause more complicated and painful problems if it is not treated quickly.
 When you notice toothache or sensitivity, it is important to have the tooth checked immediately for decay.
-Regular checkups, dental cleanings, other preventive dentistry measures, and good daily oral hygiene are good ways to protect against a cavity.
-We utilize the advanced technology of DIAGNOdent to detect cavities in their earliest stages; however, once decay has started, a cavity is not reversible and must be treated (often with a tooth-colored filling, or in more severe cases, root canal treatment.
+Regular preventive dental appointments and good daily oral hygiene are good ways to protect against a cavity.
+We utilize the advanced technology of DIAGNOdent to detect cavities in their earliest stages; however, once decay has started, a cavity is not reversible and must be treated, often with a tooth-colored filling, or in more severe cases, root canal treatment.

 Q: How can a broken tooth be repaired?